enriquea/PepBed/README.md

-# PepBed
+# PepBedR

 ## Introduction

-PepBed is a R package to process bed and bigBed files from peptide evidences.
+PepBedR: is a R package to process bed and bigBed files from peptide evidences.

 ## Pre-installation

-For some functionalities, pepBed runs internally some tools from UCSC.
+For some functionalities, PepBedR runs internally some tools from UCSC.
 To install the UCSC utilities, follow the instructions [here](https://github.com/ENCODE-DCC/kentUtils).

 Alternatively, you could run from terminal the commands below to get installed